johngiml/Kidney_Pressure/README.txt

 kidney pressure exceeds his or her threshold pressure value.

-Where to find all the Java files
+Where to find all the Java files, design files (XMLs), APK (initial app file) :
-:
-Please, take the following path on this GitHub website: https://github.com/johngiml/Kidney_Pressure
+1).
+For the Java files, please, take the following path on this GitHub website: https://github.com/johngiml/Kidney_Pressure
 Path: /app/src/main/java/firstloop/john/kidneyuserinterface/

+2).
+For the design files for all the activities, please, take the following path on https://github.com/johngiml/Kidney_Pressure
+Path: Kidney_Pressure/app/src/main/res/layout/

+3).
+You can also download the very first app file on: https://github.com/johngiml/Kidney_Pressure The name of the file is: Sept6thVersion6.0_Notification_working.apk